kidus12/Gmail-Api/gmailapforgithub/README.md

-# Gmail Mail-Merge (Python + Gmail API) — Public-Safe Demo
+# Gmail API Email Automation(Python)

 A sanitized example of a Python script that sends personalized emails using the Gmail API.
 It reads recipients from a CSV and renders an email template with simple placeholders.

-> ⚠️ This repository is for demonstration.
+> This repository is for demonstration.
 Do not commit real recipient data, attachments,
 > or credentials.
-Respect Gmail/Workspace quotas and applicable laws (e.g., CAN-SPAM).

 ## Features
 - Personalized emails from CSV (`name,email`)